NumPy Notebook

 station_ids[np.isin(station_ids, target)] # [1 3 1 3]

-np.isin is the vectorized equivalent of Python's in operator — much faster on large arrays.
+np.isin is the vectorized version of Python's in operator.
+It is much faster on large arrays.